onionhoney/stlc-ocaml/readme.md

 ## Installation

-Install Ocaml, Core and Jbuilder.
+Install Ocaml, Core, Jbuilder and Menhir.
 Then run the following:

 ```
-jbuilder build test.exe
+jbuilder build stlc.exe
-jbuilder exec -- ./test.exe yourcode.lambda
+jbuilder exec -- ./stlc.exe yourcode.lambda
 ```

-Example code can be found in *.lambda.
+Example code can be found in examples/*.lambda.